-Hey, you get a request for proposal.
+Hey, you get a request for a proposal.
 That’s great!
-But before the client signs the contract, they want, beside your creative ideas, answers to some tough questions: How much is this project going to cost?
+But before the client signs the contract, they want, besides your creative ideas, answers to some tough questions: How much is this project going to cost?
 When will it be done?
 Do you have the necessary resources available?

-Questions like this aren’t just important for your client, they are also crucial for your business.
+Questions like these aren’t just important to your client, they're also crucial for your business.
 The answers are the foundation of every project.
-They determine who’s going to be working on it and for how long.
+They determine who’s going to be working on what and for how long.
 They also determine whether you make money, or lose it.